effepivi/ICP3038/Labs/Lab-10-Introduction_to_OpenCV/README.md

 2. Display an image using OpenCV;
 3. Convert from RGB to luminance;
 4. Convert from `unsigned char` to `float`;
-5. Save an image into a file;
+5. Save an image into a file; and
-6. Apply some basic filtering techniques;
+6. Apply some basic filtering techniques.
-7. Do some more fun on videos.

 To achieve these goals, we will create several programs: